jdbrice/StForwardTrackMaker/README.md

 ```sh
 root4star -b -q -l simple.C
 ```
+NOTE: The file `testg.fzd` is read for simulated hits whenever the tracking code is run.
+See below for simulation directions.

 ## Edit the configuration
 The configuration file used when you run the above command is `config.xml`